cerner/fhir.cerner.com/content/millennium/dstu2/scheduling/slot.md

   - twice with the prefixes `ge` and `lt` to indicate a specific range.
 The date and prefix pairs must define an upper and lower bound. (e.g. `&date=ge2014&date=lt2016`, `&date=ge2016-07&date=lt2017-07`)

+- The retrieved slots are sorted first by `Start` date-time ascending (earliest first), followed by `slot-type` and `Scheduling Location` display.

 ### Headers